Meet the Maker

 What I Do

-Three years ago, I was a glass fuser fed up with the gaudy murrine currently available from the glass manufacturers.
+Five years ago, I was a glass fuser fed up with the gaudy murrine currently available from the glass manufacturers.
 Not only were the colours horrid, when it was fused it looked even worse!
 So I set out to make murrine chips that were specifically designed to work WITH the fusing process; that would take account of the transformation that happens when glass melts in a kiln to produce a final fused result that was even more beautiful than the cold, unfused chip.
 As it turned out, I wasn’t alone in my desire for traditional-style, beautiful fusible murrine.
 When I mentioned I was doing this to other glass fusers, they wanted some too!
 Practical Kat Murrine was born.

 I always set out to make the very best quality murrine for fusers, from my studio to yours.